-To follow the availability of an updated stock assessment for redfish anticipated for April-May 2021, Resource Management has requested peer-reviewed science advice on management measures to address the issue of redfish bycatch in the Northern shrimp fisheries that occur in SFAs 4- 6, EAZ and WAZ.
+To follow the availability of an updated stock assessment for redfish, Resource Management has requested peer-reviewed science advice on management measures to address the issue of redfish bycatch in the Northern shrimp fisheries that occur in SFAs 4-6, EAZ and WAZ.
 Science advice is requested in order to understand the potential impact of redfish removals on the health of the population in these areas.
 This work is anticipated to begin no earlier than Winter 2021.